 No. Under the BC Recycling Regulation, businesses that supply packaging and paper to BC residents are responsible for managing recycling programs.
 RecycleBC uses fees paid by businesses to pay for the curbside recycling program.

 No. Your local government no longer provides curbside collection of residential packaging and paper.
 As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and paper to residents are responsible for financing the collection and recycling of these materials.
 RecycleBC works on behalf of these businesses to manage your recycling program.

-In RDCK Areas H-I-J, curbside recycling is collected by Alpine Disposal and Recycling.
+In RDCK Areas H-I-J, curbside recycling is collected by GFL Environmental.
 If you have questions about your recycling collection or need additional information, please contact: